 Platform as a Service is a superb solution for many use cases, but it’s not suitable for everything.
 Advise your clients on what should be handled on-premises or in a virtual environment, and help them integrate systems for seamless workflows and data sharing.

 8Not all PaaS Solutions are the same

-Another potential Platform as a Service disadvantage is that offerings can vary widely, but, because they all fall into the category of “PaaS” your clients may assume all solutions are basically the same.
-They’ll need your expertise and guidance to make the best investment in a solution that’s right for their use case, whether they’re focusing on analytics, business processes, commercial applications, mobile apps, or even IoT for blockchain.
+Another potential Platform as a Service disadvantage is that offerings can vary widely.
+Still, because they all fall into the category of “PaaS,” your clients may assume they’re all the same.
+As a result, they’ll need your expertise and guidance to make the best investment in a solution that’s right for their use case, whether they’re focusing on analytics, business processes, commercial applications, mobile apps, or even IoT for blockchain.

 Assist businesses with their decision, add value with complementary solutions, and strengthen your relationship with your clients by providing a total PaaS solution that gives them all of the advantages while minimizing the possible downside.